Rahul-Blatz/terraform-cookbook/Terraform-Scaling/notes.md

 - This will help in not create duplicate codes and write simple codes for high scaling like for many environments with many resources.

+- There are two kinds of structuring the files when scaling the terraform for different environments.